psatler/flutter-clean-architecture/README.md

   - To run the _build\_runner_, we do `flutter pub run build_runner build`.
   - an alternative to Mockito for null safety is [Mocktail](https://pub.dev/packages/mocktail) with no need to code-generation.
 - [Faker](https://pub.dev/packages/faker): A library for Dart that generates fake data.
+- [Network Image Mock](https://pub.dev/packages/network_image_mock): Utility for providing mocked Image.network response in Flutter widget tests.
+  - the widget `Image.network` will throw an exception if we ran them on tests.
+This library helps us mocking them.
+  - another library the does the same but for the [Mocktail](https://pub.dev/packages/mocktail) test library is [mocktail_image_network](https://pub.dev/packages/mocktail_image_network).
 - [Flutter Launcher Icons](https://pub.dev/packages/flutter_launcher_icons): A command-line tool which simplifies the task of updating your Flutter app's launcher icon.
 More complex settings [with flavors can be found here](https://github.com/fluttercommunity/flutter_launcher_icons/tree/master/example/flavors).
   - the configuration done can be found at the end of the [pubspec.yaml](pubspec.yaml) file.
   - more pieces of information about _adaptive icons_ can be found [here](https://medium.com/google-design/designing-adaptive-icons-515af294c783).